The Adventure of the Resident Patient: Film and television

 The story was adapted as a 1921 silent short film as part of the Stoll film series.
 It starred Eille Norwood as Holmes and Hubert Willis as Watson, and featured Judd Green as Blessington.

-In the 1985 Granada television adaptation starring Jeremy Brett, the episode presents Watson attempting to apply Holmes' methods to uncover his friend's current state but largely failing, although Holmes does admit that "there is an element of truth in what you say".
-This scene is very much in the manner of the Doyle-penned parody "How Watson Learned the Trick", which also features Watson making incorrect conclusions about Holmes.
-Near the end of the episode, Watson initially intends to entitle his memoir of the case "The Brook Street Mystery", but Holmes recommends the title "The Resident Patient".
-During the credits, Watson wrestles with variations of the suggestion before settling on "The Resident Patient".

-The ninth episode of Sherlock Holmes in the 22nd Century, a sci-fi reimagining of some of Doyle's stories in which Holmes is brought back to life to combat a clone of Moriarty, is based on this story with significant changes.
-Blessington is a plastic surgeon who was coerced by Moriarty's henchman Martin Fenwick and some goons into using his experimental technology of molding one's face to another, as well as masking the subject's DNA for a short time before the effects wear off.
-Blessington survives this version.
+The Granada television adaptation of the canon starring Jeremy Brett featured an episode based on this story.

+The ninth episode of Sherlock Holmes in the 22nd Century is based on this story.

-Radio
+Radio and audio dramas

 Edith Meiser adapted the story as an episode of the American radio series The Adventures of Sherlock Holmes which aired on 12 January 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 A remake of the script was broadcast on 14 March 1936 (with Gordon as Holmes and Harry West as Watson).

 Edith Meiser also adapted the story as an episode of the American radio series The New Adventures of Sherlock Holmes, with Basil Rathbone as Holmes and Nigel Bruce as Watson, that was broadcast on 23 February 1941.

 Michael Hardwick dramatised the story as a BBC Light Programme radio adaptation that aired in 1961, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson, with Hamilton Dyce as Trevelyan.

 "The Resident Patient" was dramatised for BBC Radio 4 in 1992 by Peter Ling as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Robert Lang as Blessington, Adjoa Andoh as Maria, and David Kossoff as Count Orlovsky.

 The story was adapted as an episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.
 The episode aired in 2009.

+In 2024, the podcast Sherlock & Co. adapted the story in a three-episode adventure called "The Resident Patient", starring Harry Attwell as Holmes and Paul Waggott as Watson.